-During the month of May, explore the mossy ledges of Greensboro Ridge Natural Area while following the adventures of Sunsquatch, a friendly creature who wants to save the planet.
+During the month of October, explore the mossy ledges of Greensboro Ridge Natural Area while following the adventures of Sunsquatch, a friendly creature who wants to save the planet.
 This self-guided walk follows the path of a picture book spread along a ~ 1 mile, moderately strenuous loop.
-The first 20 participants will receive a Sunsquatch plushie!
-Thanks to our generous sponsor, ReVision Energy.
+The first 10 participants will receive a Sunsquatch plushie!
+Thanks to our generous sponsors, ReVision Energy and Sustainable Hanover.

 We’re putting a lot of faith in the forecast today- this space will be updated if we’re forced to postpone until tomorrow.
 See you at 4:30!